The Beth Lists

 Picture

-During the day hours, a wacky balloonist named Mike partially filled his red, white and blue balloon inside the Mall, allowing children to play inside between blasts of hot air.
+During the day hours, a wacky balloonist named Mike, partially filled his red, white & blue balloon.
+You can see by the photo (given to me by Mike) that this was a huge balloon.
+He inflated his balloon INSIDE the mall, allowing children to play INSIDE the balloon, between blasts of hot air.
 I did more than my share of kid corralling for him.
 Then I helped lug equipment to the parking lot in the evening, reminding Mike repeatedly that I would love to go up in the balloon, since it was my dream...
 "Yeah, you and everyone else," he reminded me.

 The first evening I was hopeful...